mbientlab/MetaWear-SDK-JavaScript/README.md

 ```
 Check the latest version of NVM before you install (it might be higher than v0.35.3).
 You can go online to learn how to use NVM to switch node versions on the fly.

-##### Using sudo
+##### Using sudo - a Warning
-It is important to note that because our scripts use the Bluetooth libraries of the OS, it is required to use sudo (or you will get a warning and the scripts won't work).
+It is important to note that because our scripts use OS level Bluetooth libraries, it may be required to use sudo (or you will get a warning and the scripts won't work).
 You need to decide if you are ok to use sudo or not.

 You also need to check that the version of node you are using is as expected for sudo:
 ```